Anxiety and Stress

 Contact an HCC Counselor

-HCC Counselors are licensed-professionals with masters or doctoral degrees who offer free, time-limited, short-term counseling to currently enrolled students.
+HCC Counselors are licensed professionals with master's or doctoral degrees who offer free, time-limited, short-term counseling to currently enrolled students.

 Contact a counselor to schedule an appointment today

 Counselors @ HCC Combined Shape Created with Sketch.
+Accommodations through Ability Services Combined Shape Created with Sketch.

 Disclaimer: